 There area number of opportunities to get involved and make a contribution to graduate student life here at Brock University.
 Annual Executive Elections are held in March each year.
 Job descriptions and expectations for the GSA Executives, Senators and the Faculty Representatives are available in the bylaws on our Mandate and Constitution page.

 Graduate Students’ Association Board of Directors

 The GSA Board of Directors is comprised of faculty representatives who share the concerns and experiences of graduate students.
 Board of Directors meets monthly to address student issues and support graduate students during their time at Brock.
 Applications for faculty representatives are available in the fall term.

 Graduate Students’ Association Committees

 The GSA is looking for students interested in graduate student life and leadership to volunteer for any of the following committees.
 This is a great opportunity to meet students from different programs and faculties, in addition to collaborating to make graduate student life at Brock better for all students.

 Meetings will be held on a monthly basis and report to the GSA Board of Directors.
 Please see below for the committee descriptions with anticipated activities for the year.

-This committee will work on the development and modification of the GSA’s governing documents.
-The primary goals of the committee will be continually progressing to non-profit corporation compliance for the GSA, incorporation of sector best practices and continued formalization of various roles and specific issue bylaws to address election policies and procedures.
+This committee will work on the development of new and revision of existing GSA’s governing documents.
+The primary goals of the committee will be continually progressing to non-profit corporation compliance for the GSA, incorporation of sector best practices and continued formalization of relevant policies and procedures.
 The committee is also responsible for reviewing applications for board membership, and presenting recommendations for approval while playing an active role in any election proceedings in accordance with other GSA legislation.

 GSA Executive Resource: Alex Wilder